mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object-1-5-0.md

 ## Epilogue

->An Internet specification is like steam (or a horse) - if you don't capture it and put it to work, it isn't worth very much.
+>An Internet specification is like steam (or a horse) - if you don't channel it and put it to work, its value is marginalized.

+- Why is Knowledge like Steam?, https://www.linkedin.com/pulse/why-knowledge-like-steam-michael-herman-toronto-/.